burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Template Specialization

 Override the default behavior for template instantiation is called *specialization*.
-An explicit specialization declaration must appear after the declaration of the primary/general template, at least due to the language requirements.
+An explicit specialization declaration must appear after the declaration of the primary/general-template, at least due to the language requirements.
 In C++ you can specialize the following things:

 1. Function template and class template.
 2. Member function of a class template